Job Title:General Attorney (Trade Regulation)

 You have until 11:59 PM Eastern Time on the closing date of this announcement to complete the following four-step application process:

 STEP 1: To apply, you must first register on USAJOBS at www.usajobs.opm.gov and have at least one resume associated with your account.
-You can upload an existing resume from your computer (preferred) or your online resume can be built using the USAJOBS resume builder.
+Your online resume must be built using the USAJOBS resume builder or you can upload an existing resume from your computer.
 You must submit a resume to be considered for this position.
 Once you have completed the registration process, thoroughly review this vacancy announcement and then select the "Apply Online" button and follow the instructions provided.

 STEP 2: After selecting a resume to submit with your application package, you will be taken to FT-SEE to answer questions related to your experience and vacancy specific questions.
 The answers to the questions are necessary to evaluate your qualifications for the specific job to which you are applying.
 When completed, the information you provided through USAJOBS and the answers to the